Truncated Nonsmooth Newton Multigrid for phase-field brittle-fracture problems, with analysis: Numerical examples

 \subsection{Pure tension test of a notched, symmetric specimen}

 The first numerical example is a two-dimensional, square-shaped notched specimen of size $L \times L$ under tension.
 Due to symmetry we simulate only its upper half.
 Geometry and boundary conditions are shown in Figure \ref{fig:singlenotchbvp}.
 On the top edge a time-dependent normal displacement $\bar \bu$ is prescribed, while the horizontal displacement is left free.
-The bottom edge of the lower half is clamped vertically for all $x>L/2$, and fixed vertically and horizontally at the single point $(L/2, 0)$, which is where the initial crack tip is.
-With increasing normal displacement $\bar{\bu}$, the preexisting crack opens, and the specimen ruptures eventually.
+The bottom edge of the upper half is clamped vertically for all $x>L/2$, and fixed vertically and horizontally at the single point $(L/2, 0)$, which is where the initial crack tip is.
+With increasing normal displacement $\bar{\bu}$, the preexisting crack opens, and the specimen ruptures suddenly, when a limit load is exceeded.
+By symmetry, the crack energy is accounted for correctly, even though only one half of the crack profile appears in the simulation result.

-The simulations are performed with parameters taken from the corresponding experiment in~\cite{miehe+welschinger+hofacker10a}, viz.\ $L=1$\,mm, Lamé parameters $\lambda=121$\,kN/mm$^2$ and $\mu=80$\,kN/mm$^2$, critical energy release rate $g_c=2.7\cdot10^{-3}$\,kN/mm, and residual stiffness $k=10^{-5}$.
-The phase field regularization parameter is set to $l=0.03125$\,mm.
-We apply the loading in 160 steps, and set the displacement load $\bar{\bu}$ at step $i$ to
+The simulations are performed with parameters taken from the corresponding experiment in~\cite{miehe+welschinger+hofacker10a}, viz.\ $L=1$\,mm, Lamé parameters $\lambda=121$\,kN/mm$^2$ and $\mu=80$\,kN/mm$^2$, critical energy release rate $g_c=2.7$\,N/mm, and residual stiffness $k=10^{-5}$.
+The phase-field regularization parameter is set to $l=0.03125$\,mm.
+We apply the loading in 160 steps, and set the displacement load~$\bar{\bu}$ at step $i$ to

+where $\be_2$ is the canonical basis vector point upwards.
 We start the evolution with no displacement and no damage anywhere.

-For the spatial discretization we use three different uniform grids with $256 \times 128$ ($h_1$), $512 \times 256$ ($h_2$), and $1024\times 512$ ($h_3$) quadrilateral elements, respectively.
+For the spatial discretization we use three different uniform grids with $256 \times 128$~($h_1$), $512 \times 256$ ($h_2$), and $1024\times 512$ ($h_3$) quadrilateral elements, respectively.
 These were all constructed by uniform refinement of a grid with $32 \times 16$ elements, and hence the grid hierarchy for the multigrid solver consists of~4, 5, and 6 levels, respectively.
+To separate the effect of the discretization parameter $h$ from the modeling parameter $l$, we explicitly study different element sizes $h$ to illustrate the performance of the algorithm, instead of choosing a single element size proportional to the crack width.
+Relating the grid resolution to the average fracture with $l$, the average element edge length corresponds to $l/8$, $l/16$, and $l/32$, respectively.